liftkit/dependency-injection/README.md

 # Dependency Injection

-A simple dependency injection library
+A full-featured dependency injection library, with automatic class-resolution.

 ## Create a new container